destaMo/Scrum-Notes/content/designer/skills/design_01.md

 ## 📝 Katas
 - Can use one design tool - preferably Figma, but Sketch and Xd are also fine
 - Use variables in design - define and use: a color palette, common spacings, font sizes, components
-- Have a social media portfolio (Dribbble, Behance with at least 5 projects)
+- Have a social media portfolio (Dribbble, Behance, www with at least 5 projects)
 - Show that you understand and use the rules above in your designs
 - Explain the though process behind your project